FORWARD AND AFT OVERHEAD PANEL

 Timeline

-The overhead is not a panel you can construct in a few days or weeks and finding the correct panels in reasonable condition has taken longer than anticipated.
+The overhead is not a panel you can construct in a few days or weeks and finding the correct OEM panels in reasonable condition has taken longer than anticipated.
 The simulator is flyable without an overhead, so a time frame has not been set for completion; this is a project that ticks along in the background.

 Overhead Functionality